yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Why It Matters:

-Media presence strengthens authority and discoverability.
+Media visibility strengthens authority and discoverability.

-Positive Finding:

-Your brand demonstrates meaningful media visibility.

-Negative Finding:

-Your brand has limited media exposure.

 ---